plivo/plivo-java/README.rst

 					}
 				});

-	This piece of code will be executed when HANGUP event event is received from PLIVO.
+	This piece of code will be executed when HANGUP event is received from PLIVO.

 **Other features on PLIVO**